donqustix/emugaboy/README.md

 ```

 Now, you are ready for testing the program.
 ROMs are placed in the 'res/roms' folder.
-A path to certain ROM is set in main.cpp
+A path to a particular ROM is set in main.cpp
 Type 'make run' to run the program.

 ## Screenshots: